Connecting to our sacred rhythm

-Connect to your sacred rhythm and ebb and flow with natures heavenly calendar – the magnificent pendants that hang in the sky above.
+heavenly celestial calendar – the magnificent pendants that hang from the skies above.

-This is an invitation to discover and put in place catalytic mechanisms woven into your everyday practices that allow you to live in flow with your sacred rhythm.
-Delivered as one-on-one or group session with pre-work and post-work, this will elevate how you operate by paying attention to the profound influence of solar, lunar, and stellar cycles on all things that have life.
+So as the earth spins its graceful dance with the sun, we are invited to take part in this rhythm.
+To find solace and inspiration, and to bravely shift our perspectives.
+To discover and put in place catalytic mechanisms woven into everyday practices that allow you to live in flow with your sacred rhythm.
+This will elevate how you operate by paying attention to the profound influence of solar, lunar, and stellar cycles on all things that have life.

-We will illuminate your sacred calendar of ceremonies, rituals and special events, regular recurring occasions, create daily, seasonal (solstice and equinox) and annual practices and arrange our live in connection with the cycles and optimal times.
-We pay attention to the care and nurturing of our selves, those we love, our spaces, our offerings, operations and record keeping and our connections to community, earth and spirit.
+Illuminate your sacred calendar of ceremonies, rituals and special events, regular recurring occasions, daily, seasonal (solstice and equinox) and annual practices and arrange your live in connection with the cycles and optimal times.

 Our ancestors lived alongside the sacred rhythms